esoergel/wedding-site/the-couple.md

 # The proposal:

 Fast-forward to March 2016.
 Seven years and many adventures after that epic night, Ethan and Marta were travelling in Cambodia, on a 50CC scooter in the Cardamom mountains to go see the Tatai waterfall on the homonym river.
 At the right moment, Ethan and Marta swam behind the falls, in a private, romantic spot.
-The rest was pretty much like [this](https://www.youtube.com/watch?v=mtIUZBV9Ka4).
+The rest was pretty much like [this](http://www.dailymotion.com/video/x2yfxlq) [found a new link].
 Thanks Leeann for finding this gem!

 ![Bla bla](/img/crab-dinner.jpg)